sbseltzer/VersionMacros/README.md

 # Engine Version Support

-I've tested this in UE versions 4.17 to 5.x, but it should work in lower versions as well.
+I've tested this in UE versions 4.12 to 5.x, but it should work in lower versions as well.

 UE 4.8 and lower do not bundle a Python executable, so you'll need Python installed and in your environment `PATH` in order to run the prebuild scripts.

 I'm unable to test UE 4.9 and lower since Visual Studio 2013 is no longer available to download from official sources.

+I'm unable to test UE 4.10 and 4.11 since I couldn't find a Visual Studio 2015 install that doesn't include Update 3 (which breaks builds on those versions of UE).

 Please file an issue if you run into a version of Unreal where this doesn't work.